CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 If you check the "Auto Create" checkbox, when searching for the application name on AIP Console, if it doesn't exists, it'll create it automatically.

+If you check the "Ignore failures" check box, the failure of the AIP Console job will not result in a failure of the Jenkins Job.
+Instead, it'll be marked as unstable, this letting you know of issues without breaking your job.

 You can provide a version name.
 If left empty, the following version will be based o nthe current date and time and formatted as such: "vyyMMdd.HHmmss"

 Here is a sample output of the Add Version step :